St Bede's School in Redhill, University of Bath (for my first degree), and University of Leeds (for my PhD research)

 Previously, I was doing research at university (a PhD).
 I was researching the types of energy and chemical products which can be made from biological sources (such as wood, waste, and crops).
 For instance, we can take waste from sewage plants and turn it into methane to power our buses.
 Bioenergy is a great source of energy as it can provide renewable electricity, but also heat and chemical products too.

 I love working in the energy sector, because energy is so vital to our daily lives.
-It is affected by not only technical things but all sorts of social, political and financial factors too.
+You don’t only think about only technical things but all sorts of other things too, like business, politics and people.
 That’s what makes it tricky to get right, but also what makes it really interesting to learn about.

 What I'd do with the money

 Develop a great outreach activity for me and colleagues to teach people about climate change.

 How would you describe yourself in 3 words?